sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 This is a working document to help create a picture of what will IITB (Innovation Information and Technology Branch) look in the long term for ESDC (Employment and Social Development Canada).

 In the following sections, we're trying to take the same end state and create "views" where different audiences would be looking at ESDC and see different things.
+There are three views:

+1. **The Citizen**: their experience with ESDC due to adoption of technology in ESDC service delivery
+2. **Private Sector**: their relationship with ESDC in partnering with ESDC to improve service delivery
+3. **IITB-ESDC**: the relationship between IITB and ESDC's branches and programs

 - [Citizens](#citizens)
   - [Automatic Enrollment and Delivery](#automatic-enrollment-and-delivery)